Your future begins in Siegen

 Course content and focus

-What you can expect from the Civil Engineering degree program
+What awaits you in the Civil Engineering degree program

 Study section I - Basic studies